 I think it’s great that the car seat is only 45cm wide.
 This means that we could potentially fit three seats in the back of the car – you can’t do that with many brands.

-It costs between £230 and £290, depending on what colour you choose.
+The price varies, depending on what colour you choose.
 I think it does deserve the price tag, as you could potentially use it over a six-year period.

 How easy was the car seat to assemble?
 Were the instructions useful?